elblogbruno/schneider-electric-data-science-hackaton-nov-2022/README.md

 - `pip install -r requirements.txt`
 - `python main.py`

 The code will automatically efficiently load the train and test images, train the resnet neural network and do some testing.
+We have developed parts of the code, like reading all the images with multithreading.